containers/buildah/docs/buildah-run.md

 You can specify multiple  **-v** options to mount one or more mounts to a container.

+  `Write Protected Volume Mounts`

 You can add the `:ro` or `:rw` suffix to a volume to mount it read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.
 See examples.

+  `Chowning Volume Mounts`

+By default, Buildah does not change the owner and group of source volume directories mounted into containers.
+If a container is created in a new user namespace, the UID and GID in the container may correspond to another UID and GID on the host.

+The `:U` suffix tells Buildah to use the correct host UID and GID based on the UID and GID within the container, to change the owner and group of the source volume.

+  `Labeling Volume Mounts`

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
 Without a label, the security system might